 Christian De Vos is an advocacy officer for the Open Society Justice Initiative, based in the New York office.

 De Vos received his JD from the American University Washington College of Law and his PhD (Law) from the University of Leiden.
-He also holds a Masters in Science from the London School of Economics and a Bachelor’s degree from Wesleyan University.
+He also holds a MSc in international relations from the London School of Economics and a BA from Wesleyan University.
 He is a member of the New York bar and a term member of the Council on Foreign Relations.